Building Medical Clinic - Nepal - Nepal

 Also don't forget:

-Your passport - valid for at least six months beyond the return date.
+Your passport must be valid for at least six months beyond your return date.
+Remember to leave a copy of this with friends or family

 Immunisation booklet - with details of all the jabs you've had.